 How to stop a panic attack

-Tip 2 - Breathe into a paper bag
+Does breathing into a paper bag really work?

-When you are able to control your breathing, focus attention towards your muscles.
+When you are able to control your breathing, try focussing attention elsewhere, perhaps towards your muscles.
 Concentrate first on your neck and shoulders, turning your head from side to side to stretch your muscles.
 Next, rotate both shoulders.
 These steps can be taken discreetly if you do not want those around you to know that you are suffering a panic attack.

 As panic attacks come about as a result of the ‘fight or flight’ instinct’; by trying to carry on as normal, you will be giving your body signals that there is no need to panic as there is no imminent danger.
 Although it can seem hard at the time, by convincing your body that there is nothing about to attack you, it will stop producing the stress chemicals into your bloodstream, allowing you to recover more quickly.
 If you expect the panic attack to end quickly it is likely to, so always think positively.